Kathan0611/Stepper-Form/README.md

 Features<br><br>

-1)Multi-step Form: A step-by-step flow to guide users through goal creation.<br>> 2)Validation: All fields are mandatory, with validation and error messages displayed for each input.<br>
+1)Multi-step Form: A step-by-step flow to guide users through goal creation.<br><br>
+2)Validation: All fields are mandatory, with validation and error messages displayed for each input.<br><br>
-3)Persistent Form Data: Data persists when navigating back and forth between steps.<br>
+3)Persistent Form Data: Data persists when navigating back and forth between steps.<br><br>
-4)Dynamic Steps: Users can add multiple steps dynamically.<br>
+4)Dynamic Steps: Users can add multiple steps dynamically.<br><br>
-5)Goal List: Once the form is completed, all created goals are displayed in a list.<br>
+5)Goal List: Once the form is completed, all created goals are displayed in a list.<br><br>
-6)Goal Editing: Users can edit any goal from the displayed list.<br>
+6)Goal Editing: Users can edit any goal from the displayed list.<br><br>
-7)Live Server Integration: Uses JSON Live Server to store and fetch goal data.<br>
+7)Live Server Integration: Uses JSON Live Server to store and fetch goal data.<br><br>

 MyGoal
 ![image](https://github.com/user-attachments/assets/c8cd263b-e23f-4410-b1a8-cd118cf499f6)